Noam-Alum/utils.sh/README.md

   - **type**: Retrieve the content type of the resource at the specified URL.
   - **errmsg**: Retrieve the error message from the attempted operation.
   - **ec**: Retrieve the exit code from the curl operation.
+  - **hc**: Retrieve the http code from the response from the server.

 ### Examples